DianaKhTs/SquareSolv/README.md

 4)There is a great number of useful functions which might be used in other projects.

-Solve square equations with this programm .
+Solve square equations with SquareSolv .